- Employment Law Guide

 - Access to medical and exposure records: This regulation provides a right of access to employees, their designated representatives, and OSHA to relevant medical records, including records related to that employee’s exposure to toxic substances.

 - Personal protective equipment: This standard, which is defined separately for each segment of industry except agriculture, requires employers to provide employees with personal equipment designed to protect them against certain hazards and to ensure that employees have been effectively trained on the use of the equipment.
 This equipment can range from protective helmets to prevent head injuries in construction and cargo handling work, to eye protection, hearing protection, hard-toed shoes, special goggles for welders, and gauntlets for iron workers.
+Employers must generally provide required personal protective equipment to their employees free of charge.

 The Act grants employees several important rights.
 Among them are the right to file a complaint with OSHA about safety and health conditions in their workplaces and, to the extent permitted by law, have their identities kept confidential from employers; contest the amount of time OSHA allows for correcting violations of standards; and participate in OSHA workplace inspections.

 Private sector employees who exercise their rights under OSHA can be protected against employer reprisal, as described in Section 11(c) of the OSH Act.
 Employees must notify OSHA within 30 days of the time they learned of the alleged discriminatory action.
 OSHA will then investigate, and if it agrees that discrimination has occurred, OSHA will ask the employer to restore any lost benefits to the affected employee.
 If necessary, OSHA can initiate legal action against the employer.
 In such cases, the worker pays no legal fees.
 The OSHA-approved state plans have parallel employee rights provisions, including protections against employer reprisal.
+OSHA’s Whistleblower Protection Program enforces the anti-retaliation provisions under the OSH Act and other statutes.

 Recordkeeping, Reporting, Notices and Posters